Chaolei98/MusicDET/README.md

 ## Project Structure

-Only the dataset and pretrained layout is shown below:
+Only the dataset, label, and pretrained layout is shown below:

 ```text
 MusicDET/